dfinity/ICRC/ICRCs/ICRC-10/readme.md

 ## Migration Path for Ledgers Using ICRC-1

-Ledgers and other services that already exist, to the extent that they are capable, SHOULD add the ICRC-10 to increase interoperability on the Internet Computer.
+Ledgers and other services that already exist, to the extent that they are capable, SHOULD implement ICRC-10 to increase interoperability on the Internet Computer.

 For maintaining interoperability with ICRC-1, existing ICRC-1 ledgers MUST maintain their implementation of  `icrc1_supported_standards`.
 The new `icrc10_supported_standards` SHOULD return at least the same data, but MAY be augmented with additional ICRC features or supported standards.